-It’s time to get engaged in decision-making and policy conversations about the care of older adults, urges a new report from the Dartmouth Atlas Project of the Dartmouth Atlas of Health Care, which has documented variations in the use and distribution of medical resources in America for more than 20 years.
+It’s time to get engaged in decision-making and policy conversations about the care of older adults, urges a report from the Dartmouth Atlas Project of the Dartmouth Atlas of Health Care, which has documented variations in the use and distribution of medical resources in America for more than 20 years.

 The population is aging, and statistics show that adults age 65 and older spend a lot of time in contact with the health care system.